1.2 Exam Format & Logistics

 Key Takeaways

-- The CPB exam is 100 multiple-choice questions with a 4-hour time limit and a 70% passing threshold (70 of 100 correct).
+- The current CPB exam is 135 multiple-choice questions with a 4-hour time limit and a 70% passing threshold.

-- The CPB is delivered electronically, either by live remote proctoring (LRP) from your own computer or at an approved testing center.
+- The exam is delivered electronically by live remote proctoring from your own computer or in person at a Meazure Learning testing center.

-- The CPB is an open-code-book exam: only the current-year CPT, ICD-10-CM, and HCPCS Level II manuals are allowed - no notes, study guides, or other references.
+- The CPB is open-code-book: only the current-year CPT, ICD-10-CM, and HCPCS Level II manuals are allowed - no notes, study guides, or other references.

 Exam Format & Logistics

-Quick Answer: The CPB exam has 100 multiple-choice questions, a 4-hour time limit, and a 70% passing score.
-It costs $300 for AAPC members and $400 for non-members, and active AAPC membership is required.
-You may bring only the current-year CPT, ICD-10-CM, and HCPCS Level II code books - nothing else.
+Quick Answer: The current CPB exam has 135 multiple-choice questions, a 4-hour time limit, and a 70% passing score.
+AAPC sells exam attempts in bundles - approximately $425 for one attempt or $499 for two attempts - and active AAPC membership is required.
+You may bring only the current-year CPT, ICD-10-CM, and HCPCS Level II code books, nothing else.

 Exam Format at a Glance